typescript-cheatsheets/react/README.md

 }) => <div title={title}>{children}</div>;
 ```

-- _In the future_, it may automatically mark props as `readonly`, though that's a moot point if the props object is destructured in the constructor.
+- _In the future_, it may automatically mark props as `readonly`, though that's a moot point if the props object is destructured in the parameter list.

 - `React.FunctionComponent` is explicit about the return type, while the normal function version is implicit (or else needs additional annotation).